-Do you always feel, that you are doing all the work in your relationship?
-Are always walking on eggshells and doing the things they want?
+Do you always feel that you are doing all the work in your relationship?
+Are you always walking on eggshells and doing the things they want?

 Hold on a minute!
 Don’t panic.